CSB Bank

 CSB Bank Limited (erstwhile Catholic Syrian Bank Limited) is an Indian private sector bank with its headquarters at Thrissur, Kerala, India.
-The bank has a network of over 560 branches and more than 390 ATMs across India.
+The bank has a network of over 785 branches and more than 746 ATMs across India.

 History

-CSB was founded on 26 November 1920, and opened for business on 1 January 1921 with an authorized capital of ₹ 5 lakhs and a paid up capital of ₹ 45,270.
+CSB was founded on 26 November 1920, and opened for business on 1 January 1921 with an authorized capital of ₹ 5 lakhs and a paid-up capital of ₹ 45,270.

-In 1969, it was included in the Second Schedule of Reserve Bank of India Act and the Bank became a Scheduled Bank.
-The bank achieved Scheduled Bank - A Class, status by 1975.
+In 1969, it was included in the Second Schedule of the Reserve Bank of India Act and the Bank became a Scheduled Bank.
+The bank achieved Scheduled Bank – A Class, status by 1975.

 In Dec 2016, RBI allowed Fairfax Financial Holdings to acquire 51% of the bank and in Feb 2018, Fairfax India (via FIH Mauritius Investments Ltd) acquired 51% of the bank for Rs.1180 Crores.

-The terms of investment includes a mandatory 5-year lock-in period and 15-year time period to pare the stake in multiple tranches as per RBI's norms.
+The terms of investment include a mandatory 5-year lock-in period and 15 years to pare the stake in multiple tranches as per RBI's norms.

-As of March 2019, the bank had significant presence in Maharashtra, Tamil Nadu, Kerala and Karnataka with a customer base of nearly 1.3 million people and it's credit portfolio focused on agriculture, MSMEs, education, and housing.
+As of March 2019, the bank had a significant presence in Maharashtra, Tamil Nadu, Kerala and Karnataka with a customer base of nearly 1.3 million people and its credit portfolio focused on agriculture, MSMEs, education, and housing.

 The bank went public on Dec 4, 2019 and the shares are listed in BSE and NSE.